 A 2008 report by the Federal Drug Administration implicated Avandia in an estimated 83,000 heart attacks.
 Other studies cited additional negative side effects caused by Avandia including stroke, osteoporosis, bone fracture, and liver failure.

 GlaxoSmithKline’s profits from Avandia were $3.2 billion in 2006, but dropped to $1.19 billion by 2009.
 The company paid a $2.36 billion charge in 2010 to settle some 10,000 of 13,000 Avandia civil lawsuits it was facing in the U.S., as well as investigations over its antidepressant Paxil and manufacturing problems in its Puerto Rico plant.

 In November 2011, the pharmaceutical giant agreed to pay the U.S. government $3 billion to resolve civil and criminal investigations alleging that the company had paid doctors and manipulated medical research to promote Avandia.
 In January 2012, GlaxoSmithKline agreed to resolve more than 20,000 cases alleging their diabetes drug Avandia causes heart attacks.

-RD Legal Funding is positioned to provide Avandia plaintiff’s attorneys and their clientele with immediate post settlement financing.
-To start accelerating your legal fees today, please fill out the brief online application located at the upper right corner of this page.
-Or you can call RD Legal toll-free at 1-800-565-5177 to speak with one of our legal funding experts.
+RD Legal Funding is positioned to provide Avandia plaintiffs' attorneys and their clientele with immediate post settlement financing.
+To start accelerating your legal fees today, please fill out the brief online application on this page.
+Or you can call RD Legal toll-free at 800-565-5177 to speak with one of our legal funding experts.